Microsoft/azure-docs.pt-pt/articles/cdn/cdn-app-dev-net.md

 ## <a name="directives-constants-main-method-and-helper-methods"></a>Diretivas, constantes, método principal e métodos de ajuda
 Vamos escrever a estrutura básica do nosso programa.

-1. De volta ao separador Program.cs, substitua as `using` diretivas no topo pelo seguinte:
+1. De volta ao separador program.cs, substitua as `using` diretivas no topo com as seguintes:

     ```csharp
     using System;